 To apply for a place at this school in the normal admission round2, you must complete a Common Application Form available from the local authority in which you live.
-You are also requested to complete the Supplementary Information Form attached to this policy if you wish to apply under oversubscription criteria 1 to 5.
-The Supplementary Information Form should be returned to School Business Manager by 15th January 2025.
+You are also requested to complete the online supplementary application form if you wish to apply under oversubscription criteria 1 to 5.
+The supplementary online application can be found on the school website and is automatically returned to the School Business Manager at St Paul's Catholic Primary School.
+This must be completed by 15th January 2026.